William Augustus Jones, Jr.

-At long last, the reissue of the classic book, GOD IN THE GHETTO by the late, great William Bill Augustus Jones.
-With eerily striking resonance to present day affairs, the new edition includes Jones seminal analysis of systemic racism, the integral role of the church in birthing and perpetuating it, and the Black churchs response.
+At long last, the reissue of the classic book, God In The Ghetto by the late, great William Augustus Jones, Jr. With eerily striking resonance to present day affairs, the new edition includes Jones seminal analysis of systemic racism, the integral role of the church in birthing and perpetuating it, and the Black churchs response.
 Sociological in framing, theological in foundation and principles, and practical in application, Jones deconstructs racism in America and offers up a responsive solution.
 Edited by Jennifer Jones Austin, Jones daughter, the book includes several never-before published sermons of the preaching giant, and features a foreword by Michael Eric Dyson, an afterword by Michael A. Walrond, and essays from notable leaders including William J. Barber, James A. Forbes, Frederick D. Haynes, Claybon J. Lea, Marvin A. McMickle, Otis Moss III, J. Alfred Smith Sr., Al Sharpton, Jacqueline Thompson, and Aundreia Alexander.

 Dr. Jones always stressed the need for Prophets to inform their prophetic lens from the Gaps of life.
 Its not surprising that His gospel is as relevant today as when He framed these thoughts and messages.
 Relevant from generation to generation, his commitment to being faithful to the Prophets traditions are unparalleled.
 Dr. William H. Curtis, Pastor, Mount Ararat Baptist Church, Pittsburgh PA